Elliptic Littlewood identities: Quadratic transformations

-\begin{proof} When $t=q^{1/2}$, two parameters cancel in the left-hand side, allowing it to be evaluated, while the right-hand side can be evaluated by observing that its integrand is equal to an elliptic Selberg integrand of order 0 with $q\mapsto q^{1/2}$; the result follows upon simplifying the gamma factors. \end{proof}
+\begin{proof} First suppose $\blambda=0$.
+When $t=q^{1/2}$, two parameters cancel in the left-hand side, allowing it to be evaluated, while the right-hand side can be evaluated by observing that its integrand is equal to an elliptic Selberg integrand of order 0 with $q\mapsto q^{1/2}$; the result follows upon simplifying the gamma factors.